KaspaForPowershell/KasplexModule/README.md

 Now if you run a Powershell session, it should automatically compile and import module.

+To update repository to latest version, you can use `synchronize-repo.ps1` file.
+You may need to set `git config --system core.longPaths true` as administrator, especially if you are on Windows.

 ### Consider a donation to help support the project: [kaspa:qp5zyvkldad2702h2gj3fv674ehhcwe84ga9d5h5k65pg4jdcj7j5zsd9n9l7](https://www.kas.fyi/address/kaspa:qp5zyvkldad2702h2gj3fv674ehhcwe84ga9d5h5k65pg4jdcj7j5zsd9n9l7)